 Pompidou and Circumstance.

-To continue with our monthly Air Max celebration and retrospective, today’s Nice Kicks’ Throwback Thursday pays tribute to another timeless and iconic silhouette with a modern, limited-edition twist: the atmos x Nike Air Max 1 B “Viotech” from 2003.
+Today’s Nice Kicks’ Throwback Thursday pays tribute to a timeless and iconic silhouette with a modern, limited-edition twist: the atmos x Nike Air Max 1 B “Viotech” from 2003.

 In the early days of the millennium, the majority of hype surrounding footwear and new releases within sneaker culture revolved around collaborations by notable artists including Stash, Futura, Dave White, and many others, signifying the beginning of a new movement or trends in sneaker design between artists and brands.
 Additionally, the sneaker scene witnessed the sudden resurgence of Nike Skateboarding and the now iconic Nike Dunk Low Pro SB, whose myriad colors and limited-edition releases truly was trendsetting, pioneering, and unprecedented at best.